fwmechanic/k_edit/README.md

      * literal strings/characters
      * conditional regions: C/C++ preprocessor, GNU make
  * **K**: Powerful file/source-code navigation
-     * K is integrated with [Exuberant Ctags](http://ctags.sourceforge.net/), enabling a hypertext-linking experience navigating amongst tagged items in your programming project.
+     * K is comprehends [Exuberant Ctags](http://ctags.sourceforge.net/) tagfile format, enabling a hyperlinking experience navigating amongst tagged items in your programming project.
-     * K can perform multi-file-greps and -replaces targeting sets of files enumerated in any editor buffer.
+     * K can perform multi-file-greps/-replaces targeting sets of files enumerated in any editor buffer.
-     * K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering functions such as grep, strip, etc.  it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware functions reference this buffer.
+     * K supports powerful recursive (tree) directory scanning with output to an editor buffer, so, when combined with file-filtering editor-functions such as grep, strip, etc.  it's easy to quickly construct a buffer containing only the names of all of the files of interest to you, and have the multi-file-aware editor-functions reference this buffer.
 And since this is based on current filesystem content, it's more likely to be complete and correct than a "project file" which must be independently maintained (and thus can easily fall out of sync with workspace reality).

 # Licensing